 Gather Evidence Against the Belief

 - Did you pay your bills this month?
-That’s direct evidence of financial management.
+That’s a data point showing financial management.

-- Have you ever saved any amount of money, even just $20?
-That proves your capacity to save.
+- Have you ever saved any amount of money, even $20?
+That shows capacity to save.

-- Did you learn a new skill that could boost your income?
-That’s evidence of growth and adaptability.
+- Did you learn a new skill that could increase income?
+That’s evidence of growth.

 Explore Alternative Viewpoints

-- Instead of “I’ll never be secure,” try: “I’m not as secure as I’d like to be right now, but I’m learning how to improve.”
+- Replace “I’ll never be secure” with “I’m not as secure as I want to be, but I’m learning how to improve.”

 - Old belief: “I’ll never be financially secure.”

-- New belief: “I am capable of learning and implementing strategies to build financial security over time.”
+- New belief: “I am capable of learning and applying strategies to build financial security over time.”

-Studies show cognitive restructuring and related practices help many people reduce self-limiting thoughts and improve outcomes when done consistently3.
+This shift focuses on process and capability, and points to practical next steps.
+Studies show cognitive restructuring and related practices reduce self-limiting thoughts when practiced consistently3.

 Building a Support System for Lasting Change

-A solid support system provides crucial outside perspective and encouragement.
-When you voice a new, empowering belief and your people reflect it back to you, it starts to feel real.
-That reinforcement helps the new belief stick, and peer-based support often improves outcomes for people working on mental-health and behavior change goals4.
+Changing long-held beliefs is hard work.
+A support system gives perspective, accountability, and encouragement.
+When others reflect your new belief back to you, it starts to feel real—peer support often improves outcomes for people working on behavior change goals4.

 Finding Your People